Marcello-Sega/pytim/docs/source/micelle.rst

-In order to calculate the surface atoms, we invoke :class:`~pytim.gitim.GITIM`, passing the group `g` as the `group` option, and set `molecular=False` in order to mark only the atoms at the surface, and not the whole residues to which these atoms belong.
+In order to calculate the surface atoms, we invoke :class:`~pytim.gitim.GITIM`, passing the group :py:obj:`g` as the :py:obj:`group` option, and set :py:obj:`molecular=False` in order to mark only the atoms at the surface, and not the whole residues to which these atoms belong.
 We override the standard radii (from the gromos 43a1 forcefield) with a simple set that will match the atom types.

     >>> # define radii for atom types